Black Tie (30 Rock)

 "Black Tie" is the twelfth episode of the first season of the American television comedy series 30 Rock.
 It was directed by Don Scardino, and written by Kay Cannon and series creator Tina Fey.
 The episode originally aired on NBC in the United States on February 1, 2007.
 Guest stars in this episode include Kevin Brown, Grizz Chapman, Will Forte, April Lee Hernández, Paul Reubens, and Isabella Rossellini.

-In the episode, Liz Lemon (Tina Fey) attends a foreign prince's (Reubens) birthday party with her boss Jack Donaghy (Alec Baldwin) and meets Jack's ex-wife (Rossellini).
+In the episode, Liz Lemon (Tina Fey) attends a prince's (Reubens) birthday party with her boss Jack Donaghy (Alec Baldwin) and meets Jack's ex-wife (Rossellini).
 At the same time, Tracy Jordan (Tracy Morgan) tries to convince Pete Hornberger (Scott Adsit) to cheat on his wife at a wild party while NBC page Kenneth Parcell (Jack McBrayer) encourages him not to.